elaichenkov/odottaa/README.md

 ### toHaveStatusText

-The `toHaveStatusText` matcher verifies that the response is equal to the expected status text
+Use `toHaveStatusText` matcher to verify that the response' status text is equal to the expected status text

 ```typescript
 const response = await request.get('https://example.com/404');